deepraining/lila/README.md

 A web building tool for teamwork, with many amazing functionalities:

 * do everything with command line.
-* automatically building, and then uploading to server.
+* automatically building, and then uploading to servers.
 * multi environment, multi servers, web/static separated servers.
 * hash code revision to disabled client cache.
-* absolute css/html inline resource reference.
 * ...

 ## Quick start